Qovery/documentation/website/docs/getting-started/what-is-qovery.md

 > Qovery is the simplest way to deploy your full-stack apps in the Cloud

+Qovery is an excellent solution for:
+- **Developer**: to stay focused on building the best product.
+- **DevOps**: to spend time on tasks that matter, building production and future-proof cloud infrastructure.
+- **CTO**: to accelerate their go-to-market, reduce their cloud cost, keep their team productive as it grows.

 <p align="center">
   <img src="/img/qovery_deploy_on_aws.svg" alt="Deploy on AWS with Qovery" />
 </p>